lucidbook/book/README.md

     section at the bottom of the article.
     Giving thanks to specific people for contributing or writing articles is of course fine, it's just important that nobody *owns* an article.
+- No linking or advertising software.
+    This dates the guide and locks out people who don't want to or can't use specific software.
+    If you absolutely *have to* it should be Open Source software, which is more likely to survive longer.